Consumer confidence weakens amid Covid crisis

-New Delhi, April 21 (IANS) As India battles the acute Covid crisis, the monthly Refinitiv-Ipsos Primary Consumer Sentiment Index (PCSI) for India, in April, has shown a downward slide of 1.1 percentage points, over March 2021.
+New Delhi: As India battles the acute Covid crisis, the monthly Refinitiv-Ipsos Primary Consumer Sentiment Index (PCSI) for India, in April, has shown a downward slide of 1.1 percentage points, over March 2021.

 The monthly PCSI is driven by the aggregation of the four weighted sub-indices.